Ireland launches inquiry into Facebook after reports of data leak

-DUBLIN (Reuters) -Ireland’s Data Protection Commission (DPC) said on Wednesday it had launched an inquiry into Facebook Inc, after a dataset reported to contain personal data relating to some 533 million Facebook users worldwide was made public.
+Ireland's Data Protection Commission (DPC) said on Wednesday it had launched an inquiry into Facebook Inc (FB.O), after a dataset reported to contain personal data relating to some 533 million Facebook users worldwide was made public.

 The DPC said that having considered information provided by Facebook, it was of the opinion that one or more provisions of the EU's General Data Protection Regulation's (GDPR) and/or the Data Protection Act 2018 "may have been, and/or are being, infringed in relation to Facebook Users' personal data."